I just saw a guy serving in Vietnam, John Kerry, giving his reaction to President Bush's speech.

 But February's ultimate supernova tells us nature has a doomsday weapon, and that creeps me out.

-Narcissists who think there's nothing larger in life than themselves, are so convinced that it is the United States of America and its oil use and all of its techno advancements that's causing our climate to deteriorate right in front of our eyes.
+Narcissists who think there's nothing larger in life than themselves are so convinced that it is the United States of America and its oil use and all of its techno-advancements that's causing our climate to deteriorate right in front of our eyes.

-We are mere specs.
+We are mere specks.

 We are just specks in the whole universe.

-The whole cosmos, here is a thing happens 470 million years ago.
+Here is a thing happens 470 million years ago.

 If it happened in our universe on February 18th, we wouldn't be here, folks.

-We wouldn't, we wouldn't have known a thing.
+We wouldn't have known a thing.

 We'd have been sterilized.